Nuhvi/facebook-replica/README.md

   </a>
 </p>

-> An excercise building a clone of some of Facebook's features using Ruby on Rails.
+> An exercise building a clone of some of Facebook's features using Ruby on Rails.

 ### ✨ [Demo](https://fcborepl.herokuapp.com/)